BackWeLoveTest.net

 Disclaimer and when to seek help

 This test describes patterns of workplace behavior for educational purposes only.
-It is not a clinical diagnosis.
-If your need for efficiency is causing you extreme anxiety or burnout, consider speaking with a workplace counselor.
+It is not a formal conclusion.
+If your need for efficiency is creating sustained strain, consider reaching out to trusted support resources.